 The Celsius email support responses are generally quite quick, which is nice; kudos to them.
 From personal experience and reading reviews online, support responses typically come in within 48 hours during normal volume operating times.
 Here are different support addresses:

 Celsius also has a well-populated knowledge base section for the “do-it-yourself” type.
 I am a big fan of educational and self-help articles as crypto education is so important, and many questions or issues are often one brief article away from resolving.
 The Celsius help centre is a great resource to answer many questions that customers may have.

 Other self-help resources include their YouTube video playlist for FAQs and tutorials, and folks can jump over the Celsius blog for insights and updates.
 Finally, don’t forget that many crypto platforms also have active communities on sites like Twitter and Reddit, where users can ask questions and chat with other community members who may be able to answer some questions.

 One thing anyone will want to know before signing up with Celsius and sending over some coins is how they stack up in interest payments and fees.
 After all, this is a financial platform and your interest in it is tied to making money or taking a loan.

 Celsius beats out most of its competitors in this regard because the platform has no fees.
-No deposit or withdrawal fees, no origination fees, no default fees, and no early termination fees.
+There are no deposit or withdrawal fees, no origination fees, no default fees, and no early termination fees.
 There’s not a fee to be found at Celsius.
 Though, as explained above, the partners that Celsius have entrusted with the purchasing crypto options do charge fees, so be wary of that if you choose to purchase your crypto through the Celsius app.